AvalonSemiconductors/gfmpw1-multi-bringup/TholinRISCV/Bugs/README.md

 Severity: Low
 ### Workarounds
-The timer value can be cleared in software in the interrupt handler.
+The timer value can be cleared in software in the interrupt handler (BEFORE clearing the interrupt request).
+Or just use a pre-scaler of 1 and set the delay entirely using TOP.

 ## IVEC is not padded with two zeroes
 ### Description